 As I said, the French press doesn’t require any filter which means all the oils are not absorbed, but instead, are part of final brew which results in a stronger cup.
 That’s what distinguishes the french press from any other brewing method.

-Six steps for brewing the perfect french press
+How to use the French press: Six steps for brewing the perfect coffee ratio

 It takes only around 4 minutes from the moment you pour the water.
 But let’s be more precise.

 - preheat the brewer with hot water: the french press needs to be warm it up to have a constant temperature during all the infusion;

 - grind the beans to a coarse grind.
 We grind coarse for two reasons: first, coarser grind help avoiding too much grit in the cup as too many fines would pass through the mesh filter.
 And second, finer grind helps over-extracting the coffee which results in a bitter taste.
 More simply put, a large ground of coffee is going to absorb more water (water takes more time to permeate the ground) which is reflected in more flavour, even extraction and no bitterness.
 I would start with a ratio of 60-65 grams per 1 litre of water.

 - use the scale and put the coffee in the french press.
 Then start the timer pouring enough water (between 88-92 degrees) to cover all the ground of coffee (usually twice the amount of the coffee dose is enough).
 We just give a little stir to make sure we are wetting all the particles.
 After 30 seconds of blooming, we can pour all the water and wait from 3 to 5 minutes.
 Let’s say 4 minutes as a standard brewing time but then it’s just a personal taste that it’s also influenced by the roast profile and the brew ratio we are using.

 - Just before the last step, we can stir the top in which the coffee grounds are floating and then skim the foam off the top using a spoon.